Building a Scalable Design System

 04.

-Starting with Fields, one of our most complex components, I created a structured framework for reusability, such as:
+I chose to start with Fields, one of our most complex components.
+Instead of designing individual instances, I created a structured framework:

 Variants